I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 5. Integrations

-If you have the Whoop strap, your heart rate can be displayed on the left side of the screen.
+If you have a Whoop, your heart rate can be displayed on the left side of the screen.
 Or the same thing can be done with your Apple Watch if you have the Bike+.

 There are Apple Music and Spotify integrations too.
 With your music account signed in, when a song plays during your ride, just tap the heart button and the song gets added to a playlist.